Why Humans Feel Awestruck and Find Things Amazing

 I remember once in college I thought I had failed a final exam in a course that I had put all my heart and soul into.
 But to my surprise, I passed with an A+.
 The feeling that came over me so so enormously filled with awe that I literally did a happy dance.

-Were you ever stunned by something stupid someone said or the ridiculous way they behaved.
+On the other hand, were you ever stunned by something stupid someone said or the ridiculous way they behaved.
 Were you awed by it?
 That's the other extreme.

 The Innocence of Awe